UPDATED AUGUST 2020 (ORIGINALLY POSTED JULY 2019)

 - how you will notify your winners

-- how you plan to publish the winner’s details
+- how you plan to announce the winners

 SPECIFIC PRIZE DETAILS